* China rating agency says U.S. starting “credit war”

 For full version of Dagong's report, see here

 Dagong added the sovereign debt crisis in the euro zone countries would intensify in 2011, and it may downgrade sovereign credit ratings of Portugal and Spain.

 “Countries, such as Portugal and Spain, will have to ask for bailouts in 2011,” it said.

-Earlier this month, China reaffirmed a commitment to buying Spanish bonds while newspapers in December said Beijing was ready to buy Portuguese debt to help it through Europe’s spreading debt crisis.
+Earlier this month, China reaffirmed a commitment to buying Spanish bonds, while newspapers in December said Beijing was ready to buy Portuguese debt to help it through Europe’s spreading debt crisis.

 Echoing the International Monetary Fund and western rating agencies, Dagong also warned that the governments in the United States, Japan and Germany will face higher pressure on debt repayment in case of inflation, economic downturns or if investors start dumping their bonds.
-It did not elaborate.

 Ratings agency Standard & Poor’s cut Japan’s long-term debt rating on Thursday for the first time since 2002, and hours later Moody’s Investors Service warned the risk of a negative outlook on the United States’ top AAA rating, although small, was rising.
 A negative outlook means a credit downgrade is more likely in 12 to 18 months.

 The IMF said the G7’s two biggest economies needed to spell out credible deficit-cutting plans before the markets lose patience and dump their bonds.
 [ID:nL3E7CS0GV] (Additional reporting by Walter Brandimarte in New York; Editing by Kim Coghill and Padraic Cassidy)